 After that, it was a blissful haze of book after book starting at Lizards in the Fridge and carrying on a path that was seemingly unending but actually ground to a temporary halt after I finished all the as-yet-published Stephen King / Dean Koontz books around age 15.
 After several years of general troublemaking and spotty reading, I discovered poetry in college and rediscovered the joy of losing yourself to good, entertaining contemporary fiction.

 And now I work at a library, so hallelujah to that!
 And I have two kids of my own today.
 At 6 and 8, they’re starting to eye me suspiciously like Who are you, lady?
 It’s probably the way I dance when I cook or do impressions of people ordering Frappuccinos.
 All families are weird, but without books, I wouldn’t have known that.

 Actually, it would take me all day to name the things I wouldn’t know without books.
 I’m so grateful I found them as a child.
 That’s where book-love starts.
-That’s why my kids are participating in Summerfest this year.
-They have to love books.
-It’s not a choice.
-But they’re happy enough to go along with it.
-The lure of prizes helps.

 I asked some about-my-age coworkers what books they loved when they were kids.
 Their answers spiraled me into an afternoon seeped in that vein of nostalgia that makes you physically pained, the kind that makes you simultaneously happy but also mournful for a time gone forever.